You know how the summer schedule for kids goes right?

-This summer will be the first summer in a couple of years that my kids will be home with me full-time for three months.
+This summer will be the first one in a couple of years that my kids will be home with me full-time for three months.
 Since this ain’t my first rodeo (annnnd I’m guessing it’s not yours either since you’re here vs. winging it), I hatched a plan to keep us all sane and happy.

 Note: This post contains affiliate links from Amazon, which means if you make a purchase I may receive a small commission at no extra cost to you.

 My best tricks for a daily summer schedule for kids.

 I’ll walk you through our summer morning and bedtime routines and then show you the overall daily schedule for the kids.
 Plus, I created a a summer routine printable template for you to grab at the end.
 Yay!